angulardart/angular_components/packages/angular_components/material_input/material_auto_suggest_input.md

 [`SelectionOptions`](https://github.com/dart-lang/angular_components/blob/master/angular_components/lib/model/selection/selection_options.dart)
 interface, while what is selected is represented by the [`SelectionModel`](https://github.com/dart-lang/angular_components/blob/master/angular_components/lib/model/selection/selection_model.dart) interface.

-Material auto select input uses these two interfaces via the `selectionOptions` and `selection` inputs, but additionally it has `inputText` which presents the text the user has entered.
+Material Auto Suggest Input is an input field which provides suggestions to auto-complete the input as the user types.
+It uses these two interfaces via the `selectionOptions` and `selection` inputs, but additionally it has `inputText` which presents the text the user has entered.